Totino-Grace

 Federal student aid is awarded in the form of grants, low-interest loans, and work-study funds.
 Grants are typically awarded on the basis of need and generally do not have to be repaid.
 Many colleges require students receiving any kind of scholarship funds to complete a FAFSA.
 Additionally, some families complete a FAFSA in order to get access to unsubsidized federal loan funds that are not income dependent.

-The FAFSA can be submitted any time after October 1 for the following academic school year.
+The FAFSA can be submitted any time beginning December 2023 for the following academic school year.
 Deadlines for completion vary by college, so it is important to check college websites carefully for FAFSA deadlines.
-Because the FAFSA can be completed as early as October 1, parents use income and tax information from an earlier tax year.
 FAFSA filers report income and tax figures from two years prior.

 When completing the FAFSA, parents will identify colleges to receive your FAFSA report.
 You may submit the FAFSA to a college even if your child hasn't yet submitted his/her application for admission to the school.
 After filing the FAFSA, if you want your FAFSA information sent to more colleges than what you originally listed, go back to www.fafsa.gov and add additional colleges as a correction.